 The process is supported on a tool that allows the monitoring and systematisation of credit throughout the prerecovery phase, as well as contemplating a set of monitoring procedures, such as the maintenance of the global credit portfolio in conformity with the defined strategy of exposure limits, diversification and coverage by guarantees and provisions, and the individual monitoring of each operation, customer or group of customers, with the objective of monitoring the evolution of the probability of receiving expected future cash flows and the adoption of measures to minimise the probability of the occurrence of losses arising from an unfavourable evolution of the customers' financial situation.
-In this regard, the process of determining credit impairments plays an important role in the monitoring process.
+In this context, the process of managing alerts and signs of customer financial difficulties through a specialised application called 'COLLECTIONS', as well as the calculation of credit impairments plays an important role in the monitoring process.